Things to consider about income drawdown

 - Your beneficiaries will normally retain complete flexibility on how to benefit from any unused drawdown funds on your death.

 Can I still buy an annuity if I choose income drawdown?

 Yes you can.
 If you meet a provider’s minimum terms to buy an annuity, you can get one at any time.
 You might choose to buy an annuity alongside income drawdown to give you a blend of security and flexibility.
 Alternatively, you may want an annuity at some point in the future.
 Just bear in mind that annuity rates can go up as well as down, so it could cost you more later on if you decide to wait to buy one.

 What happens when I die?

-Your nominated dependants or beneficiaries can still benefit from your pension fund once you die.
-They can choose from a number of options:
+Your nominated beneficiaries can still benefit from your pension fund once you die.
+They can normally choose from the following options:

 - Receive the full remaining value of your pension fund as a lump sum